ibm-cloud-docs/assistant-data/dialog-methods.md

 ```
 {: codeblock}

-See the [java.util.Random reference documentation](https://docs.oracle.com/javase/7/docs/api/java/util/Random.html) for information about other methods.
+See the [java.util.Random reference documentation](https://docs.oracle.com/javase/7/docs/api/java/util/Random.html){: external} for information about other methods.

 You can use standard methods of the following classes also: